avigewirtz/avigewirtz.github.io-/gcc-build-process/page-1/preprocessing-stage.md

 #### Conditional compilation

 The #ifndef / #else directives, which we use in intmath.h, are part of a set of directives knows as conditional directives.
 These are used to control which parts of the source code are sent to the compiler.
-Here's how the #ifndef / #endif directives work in circle.h:
+They are commonly used to prevent the contentd of a header file from being included twice in yhe same compilation unit.Here's how the #ifndef / #endif directives work in circle.h:

-&#x20;which is \<fill in>.
-Here's how it works \<fill in>

 ```
 #ifndef CIRCLE_H